computersarecool/willynolan.com/_posts/projects/2017-04-01-architectural-projection.md

     - p: "The scheduling constraints meant there was no photographer scheduled to capture the job and it came close to not being documented at all."

     - p: "Luckily some students at the university were taking a drone photography class nearby and captured footage of the event which they were happy to share in exchange for a presentation on how to projection map buildings."

     - p: "The footage they captured is included in the featured video."

-    - figul:
+    - figure:
+        type: ul
+        class: "acknowledge under"
+        caption: "Acknowledgements:"
+        content:
           - "Art Direction: Ron Robinson"
           - "Technical Direction: Matty Dowlen, Andrew Plourde, Gaston Albanell"
-      figcaption: "Acknowledgements:"
 ---